pengvyn/kavpix-code/src/essays/number-tree/essay.md

 It takes in a list that needs to be compressed (`["1", "0", "+", "a"]`, for example), and another list for the "similar" things.
 For us, the similar things would be `["0", "1", "2", "3", "4", "5", "7", "8", "9"]`.

-`joinSimilars` uses the [`reduce()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce) function to go through each element.
+`joinSimilarities` uses the [`reduce()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce) function to go through each element.
 It's basically like a for loop, but it has a `previousValue` and a `currentValue`.
 In our case, if both of them are numbers, the function will join it together.

 The part inside the reduce function has a lot of [ternary operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_operator) branches, so here is how it is with english mixed in with the code:
 ```